Opinion fluctuations and disagreement in social networks

 First, we show that, under general conditions, these opinion dynamics never lead to a consensus (among the regular agents).
-In fact, regular agents' beliefs almost surely fail to converge, and keep on oscillating in an ergodic fashion.
+In fact, regular agents' beliefs fail to converge almost surely, and keep on fluctuating in an ergodic fashion.
 Instead, the belief of each regular agent converges in law to a non-degenerate stationary random variable, and, similarly, the vector of beliefs of all agents jointly converge to a non-degenerate stationary random vector.
 This model therefore provides a new approach to understanding persistent disagreements and opinion fluctuations.

-Second, we investigate how the structure of the graph describing the social network and the location of stubborn agents within it shape the behavior of the opinion dynamics.
-The expected belief vector is proved to evolve according to an ordinary differential equation coinciding with the Kolmogorov backward equation of a continuos time Markov chain on the graph with absorbing states corresponding to the stubborn agents, and hence to converge to a harmonic vector, with every regular agent's value being the weighted average of its neighbors' values, and boundary conditions corresponding to the stubborn agents' beliefs.
-Expected cross-products of the stationary beliefs allow for a similar characterization in terms of coupled random walks on the graph describing the social network.
+Second, we investigate how the structure of the graph describing the social network and the location of the stubborn agents within it shape the behavior of the opinion dynamics.
+The expected belief vector is proved to evolve according to an ordinary differential equation coinciding with the Kolmogorov backward equation of a continuous-time Markov chain on the graph with absorbing states corresponding to the stubborn agents, and hence to converge to a harmonic vector, with every regular agent's value being the weighted average of its neighbors' values, and boundary conditions corresponding to the stubborn agents' beliefs.
+Expected cross-products of the agents' beliefs allow for a similar characterization in terms of coupled Markov chains on the graph describing the social network.
 The characterization of the expected stationary beliefs as harmonic functions is then used in order to find explicit solutions for some social networks with particular structure or symmetries.